Moving House in Australia: A Complete Timeline and Checklist product guide

 - Note any damage on the job sheet before signing off

-- Ensure all utilities are active (power, hot water, gas)
+- Make sure all utilities are active (power, hot water, gas)

 - Do a final sweep of every room, including loft/attic spaces, garden sheds, and under-deck storage